Dylan-Grinboju/password_checker/README.md

 ### Purpose
 This tool was created to raise awareness about the importance of strong and secure passwords.
 It is my first program written in Python, and through this project, I aimed to deepen my understanding of the language.
 Initially, the tool was designed as a CLI program without a graphical user interface (GUI).
 However, to make it more accessible to less tech-savvy users, I developed a GUI version and provided a precompiled executable for easy use without requiring scripts.

+### The Making Of
+The creation process involved the following steps:
+1. Researched brute-force attacks and dictionary attacks.
+2. Downloaded repositories containing extensive lists of common passwords and calculated three levels of brute-force resistance to simulate.
+3. Implemented a basic input system that receives the password and checks it against the lists or calculates the time to brute-force it.
+4. Added variations to the dictionary attack, including checking the password as all-caps, in 'leet speak,' reversed, and more.
+5. Developed a user-friendly GUI.
+6. Researched and implemented the precompiled executable.
+7. Uploaded the project to Git and created this README.

 ## How to Run

 ### Option 1: Run from Source